 The United States is not a Party to the Kyoto Protocol.
 While a target of a 7% reduction below 1990 from 2008–2012 was originally negotiated and agreed, the US never ratified the Protocol and the target therefore never came into force.

-Under the Copenhagen Accord, the US announced an emissions reduction target of 17% below 2005 levels, around 0 to 4% below 1990 levels exc.
-LULUCF, by 2020.
-The US stated this was in line with its long-term goal of reducing emissions by 83% below 2005 by 2050 (United States Department of State, 2010).
+Under the Copenhagen Accord, the US announced an emissions reduction target of 17% below 2005 levels, around 1% above to 4% below 1990 levels exc.
+LULUCF, by 2020 (United States Department of State, 2010).

 The NDC states that the USA “intends to include all categories of emissions by sources and removals by sinks, and all pools and gases, as reported in the Inventory of United States Greenhouse Gas Emissions and Sinks; to account for the land sector using a net-net approach; and to use a “production approach” to account for harvested wood products consistent with IPCC guidance.
 The United States may also exclude emissions from natural disturbances, consistent with available IPCC guidance.”